Microsoft/azure-docs.pt-pt/articles/active-directory/devices/azureadjoin-plan.md

 ## <a name="plan-your-implementation"></a>Planeie a sua implementação

-Para planear a implementação do Azure AD híbrido, deve familiarizar-se com:
+Para planear a implementação de associação do Azure AD, deverá familiarizar-se com:

 |   |   |
 |---|---|